nukkonyan/SMStats/README.md

 > [!NOTE]
-> This project is just a hobby and is in no way made to compete either with any other Statistical trackers.
+> This project is just a hobby and is in no way made to compete with any other Statistical trackers.

 ### SMStats
    - 100% translation supported.